Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

 \subsection{Overview}

 Ar2Can decomposes multi-human image generation into two stages (\cref{fig:teaser}).
 Given a text prompt $p$ (e.g., ``three people playing basketball'') and $N$ reference identity images $\{I_{\text{ref},1}, \ldots, I_{\text{ref},N}\}$, the \textbf{Architect} module $\psi$ predicts a spatial layout $\mathcal{L} = \{b_1, \ldots, b_N\}$, where each bounding box $b_i = (x_i, y_i, w_i, h_i)$ defines a region with centroid $c_i = (x_i + w_i/2, y_i + h_i/2)$.
 Conditioned on the prompt, layout, and reference images, the \textbf{Artist} module $\pi_\theta$ synthesizes the final image via $x \sim \pi_\theta(x \mid p, \mathcal{L}, \{I_{\text{ref}}\})$.
 This decomposition offers two key advantages: (1) \textit{Explicit spatial grounding:} The face locations are determined prior to rendering, reducing spatial conflicts that can lead to identity merging.
 (2) \textit{Modular design:} the Architect module can be replaced based on deployment constraints (e.g., speed vs. accuracy) without requiring retraining of the Artist.
 This enables us to benchmark methods such as WithAnyone~\cite{xu2025withanyone} and ID-Patch~\cite{zhang2025id} using our proposed architects.
+Theoretically, this decomposition reduces error propagation: since our Architects achieve high standalone layout accuracy (Appendix~D), the Artist can focus solely on identity-preserving rendering rather than compensating for spatial errors, as confirmed in Section~\ref{sec:quantitative}.